 In some game engines (like Unity or Unreal) the word “asset” has a technical definition, but when discussing game art or games in general, a game asset is a character or an object that’s meant to appear in a video game.
 Most game assets are just humble props meant to fill in the background of a scene: A medieval wooden barrel, a sci-fi doorway, or a pirate treasure chest.
 These props might not seem that complex, but the steps between coming up with an idea for an asset and then placing it in the final game can be bewildering.
 There’s a lot of different ways to make game assets and none of them are necessarily more correct than others – if something works well for a particular team or a particular game, then that’s great – but in this post, I’ll show you my typical asset workflow.

 Please note that this post is not meant to be a step-by-step tutorial (if it were, this post would be a much longer of a read).
 Rather, what follows is a high level overview of my 3D modeling process along with a few specific tips.
-If you’d rather start with the basics and learn step-by-step, check out the new 3D Art Basics course on Treehouse.

 The motivation for creating a new game asset can come from a variety of sources.
 It might be that the game needs a specific quest item, or perhaps the game world needs more art direction.
 Sometimes, I just make assets for fun without any specific purpose at the time, knowing that I might use them in a game later.